stevenrskelton/stevenrskelton.github.io/_posts/2014-06-26-threadlocal-variables-scala-futures.md

 Where TLS can fail is when the execution path is handled by multiple threads.
 Anywhere [Futures](http://docs.scala-lang.org/overviews/core/futures.html) parallelize code, execution is handled off to a different thread defined within the `Executor` thread-pool.
-This means that any use of Scala Futures or similiar async execution techniques will often lose TLS data.
+This means that any use of Scala Futures or similar async execution techniques will often lose TLS data.
 Since the `Future` is at the heart of [Reactive web frameworks](http://www.reactivemanifesto.org/) such as [Play!
 2.0](http://www.playframework.com/) alternative techniques or code to handle TLS propagation is required.